theoboldalex/awk_workshop/README.md

 ## Exercises

 > [!NOTE]
-> From here on out we will refer to `worker_bees.csv` the "input file".
+> From here on out we will refer to `worker_bees.csv` as the "input file".

-### Print the number of columns contained in the input file.
+### 1. Print the number of columns contained in the input file.
 <details>
     <summary>Expand Solution</summary>